alexiasa/natural-skincare/recipes/03-mask.md

 Mix these in a non-metal container using non-metal utensils.
 Stir in optional ingredients and apple cider vinegar just enough to make a thick paste.
 If you miss that sweet spot and it gets too wet/dry, add a bit more clay/ACV and try again until you get it right!

 Slather it on your clean face and leave for about 10 minutes before wiping off.
-The charcoal may be kinda dirty but your face will get a nice deep clean!
+The charcoal may be kinda dirty but your face will get a nice deep clean!\*

+\* you can also do this with just bentonite clay or a different clay if you prefer